 18.7 Governing law.
 The Contract, including these Conditions, any Order and any dispute or claim arising out of or in connection with them or their subject matter or formation (including non-contractual disputes or claims), shall be governed by, and construed in accordance with the law of England and Wales and each party irrevocably agrees that the courts of England and Wales shall have exclusive jurisdiction.

 At Watson Fuels, we have been delivering excellent customer service for over 60 years.
 We always endeavour to do everything we can to ensure every customer has the best possible experience.
 However, we know from time to time things can go wrong.
 If that happens, please let us know so we can put it right.

-To get in contact with us, you can call your local depot where our staff will resolve most concerns straightaway.
-Alternatively, you can email firstname.lastname@example.org and we will be in touch within two working days.
+To get in contact with us, please call us on 01666 510345 where our staff will resolve most concerns straightaway.
+Alternatively, you can email firstname.lastname@example.org

 For more information on our Complaints Procedure please click here where you will be able to find out how your concern will be dealt with.